 Working with high voltages and currents is risky for industrial electrical workers.
-As a result, a key component of industrial electrician apprenticeship is safety training.
+As a result, a key component of industrial electrician career colleges is safety training.
 Industrial electricians receive safety precautions training, including working at heights, using personal protective equipment (PPE), and lockout/tagout techniques.
 To prevent unintentional energization of electrical equipment, lockout/tagout procedures involve disconnecting and locking out energy sources.
 PPE, such as gloves, safety glasses, and hard hats, shields workers from electrical and industrial dangers.
-Working at heights training is particularly essential for industrial electricians, who frequently operate on raised platforms or machinery.
+Working at heights, training is essential for industrial electricians, who frequently operate on raised platforms or machinery.

 Industrial electrical workers have to follow a set of codes and standards.
 Therefore, industrial electricians become well-versed in these codes and standards during their electrician certification.
 Through this they ensure that electrical installations and repairs are up to code and safe.
 Thus, industrial electrical training includes coursework on code and standards, including NEC requirements for electrical installations and inspections, NETA testing procedures, and OSHA safety regulations.

 Industrial electrician programs cover electrical theory and principles, including Ohm’s law, Kirchhoff’s laws, and electrical power calculations.
-Industrial electricians must thoroughly understand electrical theory and principles to effectively design, install, and troubleshoot electrical systems.
+Industrial electricians must thoroughly understand electrical theory and principles to design, install, and troubleshoot electrical systems effectively.
 They must also understand electrical diagrams and schematics, including one-line, ladder, and control circuit diagrams.

 Industrial electrician courses often involve installing, maintaining, and troubleshooting electric motors.
 Therefore, motor control is a critical aspect of industrial electrical training.
 Industrial electricians learn about motor control circuits, including magnetic starters, contactors, and overloads.
 They also learn to troubleshoot motor control circuits, including identifying faults and replacing faulty electrical components.